Skip Navigation

 Simple steps to block specific apps on company managed devices

-BlackBerry offers a number of solutions to restrict specific apps from being installed on mobile devices within your organization.
-BlackBerry UEM, CylancePROTECT Mobile, CylancePROTECT Mobile for UEM, and CylanceGATEWAY provide configurations to prevent users from accessing specific apps or limiting the use of work apps while restricted apps are present on the device.
-For more information about different activation types for BlackBerry UEM, see device activation in the UEM documentation.
-You can click on any of the options below for details and instructions to restrict apps across different products and activation types:
+BlackBerry offers several options in BlackBerry UEM to restrict specific apps from being installed on mobile devices within your organization.
+For more information about different UEM activation types, see device activation in the UEM documentation.
+You can click on any of the options below for details and instructions to restrict apps across different products and activation types.

 Devices with this activation type can access only approved apps in the Work Play Store.
 Users can only install apps that you approve.
 You can use the following steps to add a specific app to the app list.
 Apps that are not on the app list cannot be installed on the device.